pypeaday/book-tracker/README.md

   -p 8082:8000 \
   -v book_tracking_data:/app/data \
   -e DATABASE_URL=sqlite:///data/books.db \
+  -e ADMIN_EMAIL=admin@example.com \
+  -e ADMIN_PASSWORD=adminpassword \
   --name book-tracker \
   book-tracker
 ```

 The application will be available at `http://localhost:8082` (mapped from port 8000 inside the container)

+### Admin User

+A default admin user is automatically created when the application starts:
+- Email: admin@example.com
+- Password: adminpassword

+You can customize the admin credentials by setting the following environment variables:
+- `ADMIN_EMAIL`: Custom email for the admin user
+- `ADMIN_PASSWORD`: Custom password for the admin user

+The admin dashboard is accessible at `/admin/dashboard` after logging in with admin credentials.

+Admin features include:
+- User management (view, activate/deactivate, change roles)
+- System statistics
+- Book usage analytics

 ### Local Development Setup